23sindhuja/DataAnalysisTool/README.md

 4️⃣ Run Tkinter Version with chart representation

 For this follow DataAnalysisTool_Charts.zip

-Update data_analyzer.py

-Update ui/tkinter_ui.py

-Then update upload_file() function in tkinter_ui.py

 5️⃣ Run PyQt5 Version

-python ui/pyqt_ui.py
+For this follow DataAnalysisTool_pyqt.zip